-In an effort to maintain a work environment free of accidents and incidents, Hudson Bay Insulation Company requires all employees to adhere to its Personal Protective Equipment (PPE) policy and procedures.
-This will ensure that when hazards cannot be fully controlled with engineering or process controls those employees use appropriate personal protection.
+In an effort to maintain a work environment free of accidents and incidents, Hudson Bay Insulation Company requires all employees to adhere to its Personal Protective Equipment (PPE) policy and procedures in accordance with OR OSHA Division 3, Subpart E 1926.95 through 1926.107.
+This will ensure that when hazards cannot be fully controlled with engineering or process controls that employees use appropriate personal protection.

 Appropriate documented training on the use and maintenance of PPE will be provided by, or arranged for by, the Safety Director or supervisors.
-All HBIC employees are required to wear proper personal protective equipment while performing their work-related duties.
+All HBIC employees are required to wear proper personal protective equipment while performing their work related duties.
 Retraining will be conducted if workplace hazards change, improper use occurs, insufficient skill or understanding are encountered.

 The PPE (fitted to each employee) provided shall be used as outlined by specific job procedures and maintained in a sanitary and reliable condition.
-Defective, outdated, or damaged PPE shall not be used.
+Defective, outdated or damaged PPE shall not be used.
 Employees shall not provide any of their own personal protective equipment, unless inspected and approved by the Safety Director.
 The selection of PPE shall be made by the Safety Committee and designed to match the hazard to allow employees to safely conduct their job tasks.